 Use whichever type of yogurt (dairy, nut, coconut, etc.) you prefer and check your fruit spread or preserves bottle for added processed sugar to keep this popsicles processed sugar-free!

-- 1 3/4 cup 2% or whole milk plain yogurt (nut milk and coconut milk yogurts are also fine)
+- 1 ¾ cup 2% or whole milk plain yogurt (or nut milk yogurt)

 - Add the fruit spread or jam to the mixing bowl and lightly fold it into the yogurt until it's mixed in, but there are still pretty streaks of the spread in the mixture.

 - Carefully spoon or pour ⅓ cup of the yogurt into each of popsicle molds.

 - Place the handles on top of the popsicle molds or the wooden sticks in the popsicles and freeze for 4-6 hours, or until the popsicles are frozen through.

 - To make these popsicles vegan, use a non-dairy yogurt and maple syrup or agave.

 - To make multiple flavors of these popsicles, divide the sweetened honey between small mixing bowls and then stir in different flavors of jam into each mixing bowl.